 Workers' compensation insurance provides benefits to employees who are injured on the job or become ill as a result of or during the course of employment.
 In California, every employer is required to carry workers’ comp insurance to cover the cost of occupational injuries and illnesses that arise out of or in the course of employment.
 This insurance requirement is mandatory even if you have only one part-time employee.
 Companies based out-of-state with employees hired in California must also have workers' compensation insurance.

-If you want to purchase a policy directly, the first step is to complete an application.
-You can start the application process online though our “Get a Quote” tool or obtain an application by contacting State Fund's Customer Service Center at 888-STATEFUND (888-782-8338).
+If you want to purchase a policy directly, you can start the application process online though our “Get a Quote” tool, or you can reach out to your broker.

 Insurance coverage becomes effective at 12:01 a.m.
-(PT) the day after State Fund receives the initial payment unless the broker or the policyholder requests a later date.
+(PT) the day after we receive the initial payment unless you request a later date.

 California has a competitive rating system in which all workers’ compensation insurance companies are responsible for establishing their own rates.
 The Workers' Compensation Insurance Rating Bureau, the statistical agent for the California Department of Insurance, provides carriers with advisory or pure premium rates.
 These rates are determined by the combined claims costs of each classification reported by all California insurance carriers.